drwwoob/McDoner/docs/futurePlan.md

 ## possible better spirit logic

 better logic for spirit... somewhat same as the always metioned thing, I don't think saving same spirit for so many times is a good thing...
 Maybe with the spirit list i could save a pointer in the spirit that points to the object inside the spirit map/list/vector/whatever.
 But what would be the difference here(

+## better data loading logic

+currently im loading all pages in the beginning, but that could take too much memory.
+Should i instead load only the current page? but also a page does not take that much space, does it really worth it?

+## stored page setting

+kind of similar to what i mentioned in [stored spirits setting](#stored-spirits-setting), where the page is stored as a format and can be pulled out when wanted.
+Infact ButtonInterface is designed like that, so I'm thinking of applying the same feature onto this too.
+Not gonna be hard code-wise, the hardest part is UI design(

+wait, i don't even need buttonInterface if i implement this.

+am i stupid

+## more naming formatting

+eh, for some reason, my functions are all named in myseriously incoherant ways, like i just figured encryption functions named in "encrypt", "encrypted", "encryptToString", "exportInString", "save", "toString" and "to_string"... very unique, many diversion in my project, so politically correct(